Make A 3-Tiered Tray Using Vintage Tins

 Photo of pliers hand twisting a 3/16 x 2 inch dowel screw into a pre-drilled hole in a dowel to make a tiered tray.

-Now it’s time to assemble everything!
-Here, I used the existing screws on my paper towel holder to secure the top and bottom tins and a dowel screw in the center to connect the two dowels that meet in the middle.
+Now it’s time to assemble the tray.
+I used the existing screws from the paper towel holder to secure the top and bottom tins, and a dowel screw in the center to connect the two dowels.

 Photo of bottom tin placed on the existing paper towel holder wood base.